Michael Berkeley biography

 As part of Berkeley's tenure as Composer in Association to the BBC National Orchestra of Wales he was commissioned to write three new works, and the second, the Concerto for Orchestra, was premièred at the 2005 Proms.
 This piece, as with most of Michael's significant orchestral work, much of his chamber music and his operas, is available on CD as part of the Chandos Berkeley Edition.
 His final commission for the National Orchestra of Wales was for chorus and orchestra, a haunting lament written in memory of a young family friend, Gabriel Bailey, and Berkeley's long-time friend and collaborator, Richard Hickox.
 Gabriel's Lament memorably includes the singing of hump-back whales.

-Michael's second opera, Jane Eyre, written to David Malouf's libretto, has been produced in the UK, Australia and America.
+Berkeley's second opera, Jane Eyre, written to David Malouf's libretto, has been produced in the UK, Australia and America.
 His third opera, For You, was written to a libretto by Ian McEwan and commissioned by Music Theatre Wales.
-It has already been toured around the UK and will be seen in a new touring production in Italy 2010.
-It was released on the Signum label in 2010.
+It was seen in a touring production in the UK and Italy 2010, and released on the Signum label.

-Recent works include an Oboe Quintet Into the Ravine for Nicholas Daniel and the Carducci String Quartet and Three Rilke Sonnets for Claire Booth and the Nash Ensemble who will give a second performance in the Wigmore Hall on March 19th 2013.
+In 2012, Michael composed his Oboe Quintet, Into the Ravine for Nicholas Daniel and the Carducci String Quartet.
+Also that year, he wrote Three Rilke Sonnets for Claire Booth and the Nash Ensemble, at the Wigmore Hall.